Siena and Assisi: Italy's Grand Hill Towns

 In rural Tuscany, traditional farming is kept alive by farmers like Franco Cucini.
 While his swans think this pool's made for them, it's actually a reservoir used to power Franco's flourmill.

 The mill — with working parts that have changed little over the ages — has been grinding corn and wheat since the 17th century.
 Until the 1960s, neighboring farmers brought their grain here to be ground.
 While locals know stone-ground flour is tastiest, mills like these are a tough fit in our fast-paced world.

-South of Chianti country is a region called the Crete.
+South of Chianti country is a region called the Crete [Senesi].
 It features clay hills — the topsoil washed away by ages of rain — and delicate lanes of cypress.
 The dramatic beauty of the countryside changes with the seasons.
 And the terrain is dotted by rustic yet noble farmhouses — many of which rent rooms to tourists.

 Small farms are struggling to survive here, as in America.
 All over Europe, farms rent rooms to travelers — now harvesting their rural charm as well as produce to help make ends meet.
 Here in Italy, farmhouse B&Bs are called agriturismos.

 We're staying in the 13th-century home and farm of Sylvia Gori.
 And she's happy to show us around.

 As her family has for centuries, Sylvia lives in the manor house — and, after a look at the living room, it's clear: the rural nobility of Italy survives.